The plane lands. It’s already dark outside and I am sitting in the middle seat so I can’t distinguish much from the small window.

 The train starts moving and the surroundings covered in fog take me back to Delft.
 Maybe it’ll be a trip back in time, I think to myself.
 Even though it’s hard to see through the fog, the surroundings still look beautiful.
 It looks like the sky dominates and everything else is painted on it.
 I just can’t take my eyes off the window.
 It’s captivating.

 After about fifteen minutes the fog suddenly disappears.
-There’s a bright blue sky and plentiful of green plains.
-Another kind of real life painting.
+There’s a bright blue sky and plenty of green plains.
+Another kind of real-life painting.
 I am mesmerized.
 How can the weather and surroundings change so drastically in a matter of seconds?
 Wherever I look I can envision a story going on.
 In every little red house tucked away in the hills, in every little farm scattered around the vast plains.

 Getting off at Fredrikstad feels homely.
 I’ve never seen this city before, yet it feels so familiar.
 There’s a smell in the air that reminds me of the mountains back home, in Romania.
 I savour every trace of it.